 We expect our cash flows from operating activities to remain sufficient to provide us with adequate levels of liquidity.
-In addition, we have access to \$2.0 billion of debt capacity from our amended and restated revolving credit facility, the maturity of which was extended on March 23, 2022 until March 23, 2027.
-We believe the Company has sufficient liquidity to operate in the current business environment.
+In addition, we have access to \$2.0 billion of debt capacity from our amended and restated revolving credit facility, which matures on March 23, 2027.
+We believe the Company has sufficient liquidity to operate in the current business environment for at least the next 12 months and the foreseeable future thereafter.
 Acquisitions, repurchases of our common stock and dividends remain strategic objectives, but they will be dependent on the economic outlook and liquidity of the Company.

-Net cash provided by operating activities was \$1.54 billion for fiscal 2022, which was an increase of \$176.9 million, or 13.0%, compared to fiscal 2021.
-The increase was primarily the result of increased net income which was partially offset by unfavorable changes in working capital, specifically, accounts receivable and uniforms and other rental items in service, which resulted from the growth in revenue.
-In addition, we had a favorable change in inventories, net, which was the result of a large amount of inventory purchases in the prior fiscal year period related to the COVID-19 pandemic, including sanitizer, sanitizer stands, masks and gloves.
+Net cash provided by operating activities was \$1.60 billion for fiscal 2023, which was an increase of \$60.2 million, or 3.9%, compared to fiscal 2022.
+The increase was primarily the result of an increase in net income and favorable changes in working capital, specifically accrued liabilities, current income taxes and accounts payable.
+These improvements were partially offset by unfavorable changes in working capital, specifically, capitalized contract costs, inventories and accounts receivable, which resulted from the growth in revenue.

-Net cash used in investing activities was \$402.6 million in fiscal 2022, compared to \$137.2 million in fiscal 2021.
+Net cash used in investing activities was \$388.7 million in fiscal 2023, compared to \$402.6 million in fiscal 2022.
 Net cash used in investing activities includes capital expenditures, purchases of investments, proceeds from the sale of operating assets and cash paid for acquisitions of businesses.
-Capital expenditures were \$240.7 million and \$143.5 million for fiscal 2022 and fiscal 2021, respectively.
-Capital expenditures for fiscal 2022 included \$166.6 million for the Uniform Rental and Facility Services reportable operating segment and \$59.7 million for the First Aid and Safety Services reportable operating segment.
-The increase in capital expenditures from fiscal 2021 to fiscal 2022 was due to an investment in the operating segments to support continued market penetration and revenue growth.
-Cash paid for acquisitions of businesses, net of cash acquired, was \$164.2 million and \$10.0 million for fiscal 2022 and fiscal 2021, respectively.
-The acquisitions in both fiscal 2022 and 2021 occurred in our Uniform Rental and Facility Services reportable operating segment, our First Aid and Safety Services reportable operating segment and our Fire Protection operating segment, which is included in All Other.
-The fiscal 2022 acquisitions also includes the acquisition of the remaining interest of an equity method investment.
-In fiscal

-2022 and fiscal 2021, investing activities included proceeds of \$15.3 million and \$31.7 million, respectively, from the sale of certain operating assets, net of cash disposed.
-Net cash used in investing activities also included \$6.1 million and \$4.3 million of purchases of investments during fiscal 2022 and fiscal 2021, respectively.
+Capital expenditures were \$331.1 million and \$240.7 million for fiscal 2023 and fiscal 2022, respectively.
+Capital expenditures for fiscal 2023 included \$227.4 million for the Uniform Rental and Facility Services reportable operating segment and \$76.5 million for the First Aid and Safety Services reportable operating segment.
+The increase in capital expenditures from fiscal 2022 to fiscal 2023 was due to an investment in the operating segments to support continued market penetration and revenue growth.
+Cash paid for acquisitions of businesses, net of cash acquired, was \$46.4 million and \$164.2 million for fiscal 2023 and fiscal 2022, respectively.
+The acquisitions in both fiscal 2023 and 2022 occurred in our Uniform Rental and Facility Services reportable operating segment, our First Aid and Safety Services reportable operating segment and our Fire Protection operating segment, which is included in All Other.
+The fiscal 2022 acquisitions also include the acquisition of the remaining interest of an equity method investment.
+In fiscal 2022 investing activities included proceeds of \$15.3 million from the sale of certain operating assets, net of cash disposed in the Uniform Direct Sales operating segment, which is included in All Other.
+Net cash used in investing activities also included \$4.6 million and \$6.1 million of purchases of investments during fiscal 2023 and fiscal 2022, respectively.